Leadership Appreciation Reception

 - Outstanding Business Managers

 - Outstanding Presidents

 - Student Organization Photo Winner

-This year's Leadership Appreciation Reception will be held on Thursday, January 25, 2018 in the Douglass Ballroom.
-This event is invitation-only and for organizations that are advised by the Rochester Center for Community Leadership and Wilson Commons Student Activities.
+This year's Leadership Appreciation Reception will be held on Friday, December 6th, 2019 in the Douglass Ballroom.
+This event is invitation-only and for organizations that are College Student Organizations.
 Attire is business casual.

 Nominees need not be in high-profile or formal positions of leadership to be considered.
 Instead, this award recognizes dedication, enthusiasm, collaboration, and positive role modeling as leadership traits that help promote and maintain a strong quality of life for all.
 This award can and will be given to more than one student in their junior, senior, or fifth year (e5 or Take 5).